pixeguy/BelPet/README.md

 Due to Spotify's development user restrictions, the pre-built version's Spotify functionality may only work for accounts that have been authorized on my Spotify Developer application.

+## Getting Started

+To start using BelPet with Spotify, you will need another Spotify device, such as the Spotify desktop app, mobile app, or Web Player.

+Start playing a song on any of these devices, then either:

+- Leave the song playing and BelPet will display and control the currently active Spotify device.
+- Transfer playback to **PixePet** from Spotify's device selection menu to use BelPet itself as the active playback device.

+BelPet cannot start playback on its own if there is no active Spotify session, so make sure Spotify is already active on another device first.

 ## Controls

 | Action | Control |